StockSharp/doc/en/topics/runner.md

 # Runner

-**Runner** is a special program for launching strategies written on the StockSharp platform.
-Features of the program include:
+**Runner** is an application for launching strategies written for the StockSharp platform.
+It provides:

 - Cross-platform - can be run on both Windows and Linux systems.